pip-services/pip-services-docs/content/en/python/rpc/clients/_index.md

 Commandable services are generated automatically for [ICommandable](../../commons/commands/icommandable).
-Each command is exposed as POST operation that receives all parameters in body object.
+Each command is exposed as a POST operation that receives all parameters in the body object.

 #### [DirectClient](direct_client)
 Abstract client that calls a controller directly in the same memory space.

-It is used when multiple microservices are deployed in a single container (monolyth) and communication between them can be done by direct calls rather then through the network.
+It is used when multiple microservices are deployed in a single container (monolyth) and communication between them can be done by direct calls rather than through the network.